NCMA's Board of Directors

 After a 30-year Federal Acquisition Career spanning the Department of the Air Force, Departments of Transportation, Veterans Affairs and Treasury, Iris assumed the role of Assistant Secretary for Procurement at the North Carolina Department of Health and Human Services (NCDHHS) and currently still serves as a Senior Advisor to the Department leading the procurement efforts to support Medicaid Transformation.
 Iris is passionate about acquisition transformation, leveraging the strengths of the entire cross-functional acquisition team and developing a competent acquisition workforce.

-A strategic GovCon contracts and M&A integration veteran, Heather G. Dallara brings nearly two decades of experience to the Integral Federal executive team.
-In her role as Senior Vice President, Business Operations, she is responsible for driving and executing Integral’s growth, transformation and strategic M&A initiatives.
+A strategic GovCon contracts and M&A integration veteran, Heather G. Gerczak brings nearly two decades of experience to the Integral Federal executive team.
+In her role as Chief Administrator Officer, she is responsible for driving and executing Integral’s growth, transformation and strategic M&A initiatives.

 Heather joined Integral at the end of 2022 after previously serving as vice president of corporate contracts at Amentum.
 Her experience also includes roles at General Dynamics Information Technology where she served as the VP, Contracts for the Defense Division, L-3 Communications (now CACI) and Harris Corporation (now Peraton).